 In 2019, Mountain Mediations Center signed a statewide community compact in an effort to promote a consistent understanding of restorative justice throughout the state.
 Read the Community Compact

-Restorative Justice in the Community
+Restorative Practices in the Community

 Living and working in a community is about relationships--between individuals, neighbors, civic organizations, law enforcement, small businesses

 , landlords/tenants, and academic institutions.
 We need to work together to create a thriving and positive community.
-Restorative justice approaches can be used proactively to build strong, positive relationships and prevent conflict and harmful behavior.
-This is often done using a basic restorative justice practice, the Circle.
+Restorative practice approaches can be used proactively to build strong, positive relationships and prevent conflict and harmful behavior.
+This is often done using a basic restorative practice, the Circle.
 A Circle is a highly structured intentional space deigned to build relationships by promoting community.
 MMC has a cadre of experienced Circle facilitators that can develop and lead Circles to strengthen relationships and build community within these groups- prior to conflict and harmful behavior occurring.

 Restorative Justice in the Justice System

-Restorative Justice in Schools
+Restorative Practices in Schools

-Mountain Mediation Center is committed to assisting local schools in implementing restorative justice practices.
+Mountain Mediation Center is committed to assisting local schools in implementing restorative practices.
 Restorative practices are used proactively to build relationships and a sense of community within classrooms before any harm has occurred.
 Students will learn the importance of accountability and empathy as well as effective communication skills.
 Since conflict is inevitable, students also learn conflict resolution skills and how to repair harm once it has occurred.
 Replacing the traditional punitive form of discipline with restorative practices in schools can help promote self-esteem and collaborative problem-solving among students.
 Research has shown that the implementation of restorative practices in schools is effective in interrupting the school-to-prison pipeline, a national trend where minority students are funneled out of public schools into the juvenile justice system at disproportionate rates, resulting in lower graduation rates for this group.